Longtime Tulsa TV journalist Clayton Vaughn dies

 Vaughn returned to KOTV in 1971 and became the anchor of Oklahoma’s first 6 p.m. news hour, which brought magazine-style reporting and news commentary to Tulsa TV.
 In 1979, he went to work for WNET-TV in New York City and the New Jersey Public Television System.
 He returned to KOTV in 1981.

-Vaughn is a member of the Oklahoma Broadcasters Hall of Fame and received a lifetime achievement award from the Heartland Academy of Television Arts and Sciences.
+Vaughn was inducted into the Oklahoma Broadcasters Hall of Fame and received a lifetime achievement award from the Heartland Academy of Television Arts and Sciences.
 He was in the inaugural class when the Tulsa Press Club began honoring Tulsa TV icons in 2003.

 Former KOTV colleague Glenda Silvey provided a statement about Vaughn.